Hidden variable model for quantum computation with magic states on qudits of any dimension: Preliminaries

-We are interested in the model of quantum computation with magic states (QCM)~\cite{GottesmanPreskill2001,BravyiKitaev2005} on multiple qudits---$d$-level quantum systems.
+The setting of this paper is quantum computation with magic states (QCM)~\cite{GottesmanPreskill2001,BravyiKitaev2005} on multiple qudits, i.e., on multiple $d$-level quantum systems.
 This is a universal model of quantum computation in which computation proceeds through the application a sequence of Clifford gates and Pauli measurements on an initially prepared ``magic state''.
-Formally, for a system of $n$ $d$-dimensional qudits, the measurements are associated with elements of the generalized Pauli group, $P=\langle\omega\one,X_k,Z_k\;|\;1\le k\le n\rangle$ where $\omega=\exp(2\pi i/d)$ is a primitive $d^{th}$ root of unity and the local Pauli operators are the $d$-dimensional generalization of the standard qubit Pauli operators~\cite{Gottesman1999oddDClifford}, given by
+Formally, for a system of $n$ $d$-dimensional qudits, the allowed measurements are associated with elements of the generalized Pauli group, $P=\langle\omega,X_k,Z_k\;|\;1\le k\le n\rangle$ where $\omega=\exp(2\pi i/d)$ is a primitive $d^{th}$ root of unity and the local Pauli operators are the $d$-dimensional generalization of the standard qubit Pauli operators~\cite{Gottesman1999oddDClifford}, given by